-Start, Stop, Continue Retrospective Template
+Start, Stop, Continue Template

-Evaluate your last sprint with the Start, Stop, Continue Template.
+Evaluate your last sprint with the Start, Stop, Continue Retrospective Template.
 Get your team's feedback, set actionable points at the end of an agile sprint or project, and help your team improve and move forward.

 About the Start, Stop, Continue Template

-The Start, Stop, Continue Template helps teams run a retrospective and start looking at specific actions they should start, stop, and continue doing.
+The Start, Stop, Continue Template helps teams run retrospective meetings and start looking at specific actions they should start, stop, and continue doing.
 Together with your collaborators, you can agree on the most important steps to be more productive and successful, setting actionable points at the end of the session.

 What is Start Stop Continue?